Sentiment Analysis with Python NLTK Text Classification

 How Sentiment Analysis with Text Classification Works

-The classifiers have been trained on movie reviews from the data sets created by Bo Pang and Lillian Lee using nltk-trainer (also on bitbucket).
-These classifiers can be downloaded from github or bitbucket.
+The english sentiment uses classifiers trained on both twitter sentiment as well as movie reviews from the data sets created by Bo Pang and Lillian Lee using nltk-trainer (also on bitbucket).
+The dutch sentiment is based on book reviews.

-The results will be more accurate on text that is similar to movie reviews.
+The results will be more accurate on text that is similar to original training data.
 If you get an odd result, it could be the words you've used are unrecognized.
 Try entering more words to improve accuracy.

 Sentiment Analysis Articles